renepacchaux/gudeeds-responsive-mobile-app/README.md

 Now there is a one-pager.
 In total, a few screens were laid out in succession.
 This is when we put that much to the test.

 Are we talking about using the same screen for adding and taking on tasks?
-A valueable topic of discussion, the design and engineering teams agreed that it would be both.
+The design and engineering teams agreed that it would be both.

 **Moving to color**